NoyHaim/FlowerStore/README.md

 # FlowerStore
-The project is written using JS, NodeJSm HTML and CSS.
+The project is written using JS, NodeJS HTML and CSS.

 # Pages